 - The Celtics will sweep Chicago Bulls as Rondo makes his return against Boston.

-- The Cleveland Cavaliers will beat the beating the Indiana Pacers in five.
+- The Cleveland Cavaliers will beat the Indiana Pacers in five.

 - The Toronto Raptors beat the Milwaukee Bucks in six games.